Only medals from wine competitions on the DGCCRF’s list can be shown on wine labels. The Gamay International Competition is on this list.

 - the request for certification for wines that do not have a protected geographical indication but are presented with an indication of vintage or grape variety.

-Participants must indicate if they have any direct or indirect links with a wine taster on a jury so that the organisers can make sure this wine taster does not judge the participant’s wine.
+Participants must indicate if they have any direct or indirect links with a taster on a jury so that the organisers can make sure this taster does not judge the participant’s products.

 ARTICLE 8: ANALYSIS REPORT